christophernhill/eddy_detect/README.md

   <code> detect(day,  lat, lng, latwidth, lngwidth) </code>

-This exact same thing is done in test.py, and was verified to work.
+This exact same thing is done in test.py, and was verified to work e.g.
 ```
 from binary_to_eddy import detect
 dayString="0000231552"